shainatrevino/Professional-Website/content/blog/2021-3-16-disclosure-risk-rmarkdown/index.markdown

 # Overview

 Under the Family Educational Rights and Privacy Act (FERPA), schools can release data to researchers without parent or student consent if the data is released under a [FERPA study exception](https://studentprivacy.ed.gov/sites/default/files/resource_document/file/FERPA%20Exceptions_HANDOUT_portrait.pdf) with a data sharing agreement or if the data has been properly de-identified.
 Proper data de-identification involves removing or altering all personally identifiable information (PII) from the data to minimize the disclosure risk of individuals.
 It is important to note that PII includes not only the obvious identifiable information about individuals (e.g., direct identifiers; names, student IDs, social security number, date of birth, address), but also any other information that can be used to identify an individual alone or in combination with other information that can be linked to the data (i.e., indirect identifiers).
-Thus, simply removing direct identifiers does not properly de-identify the data.
+Thus, removing direct identifiers alone does not fully de-identify the data.
 Careful attention must be payed to the identification and altering of indirect identifiers to adequately reduce disclosure risk.

 A disclosure occurs when an intruder can reveal the identity of an individual in the data set or learn confidential information about them.
 Thus, measuring disclosure risk involves calculating risk metrics related to an intruder's ability to identify individuals (i.e., re-identification risk).
 After assessing the re-identification risk of the original data, statistical disclosure control techniques can be applied to reduce disclosure risk to an appropriate level.
 There are no specific guidelines or methods to properly de-identify data because the re-identification risk varies depending on the structure, context, and purpose of the data.
 There may also be other federal, state, or local laws that require different levels of de-identification.